Time-evolving psychological processes over repeated decisions

 \subsubsection{Model Estimation}

-The statistical difficulties associated with reliably estimating time-varying cognitive models have previously presented barriers to the theory-based investigation of time-varying effects, including of practice, fatigue, and learning.
-In addition to the updated statistical modelling approaches outlined above, our investigations are made possible by the new estimation methods we have developed, which build on recent developments in statistical treatments for the (static) LBA model \citep{gunawan2018new}.
-Our estimation approaches use particle Markov chain Monte-Carlo (MCMC) to estimate the time-varying random effects by defining an augmented parameter space which includes copies of all the model's parameters, and the trajectories (history) of the particles representing these.
-This allows for efficient sampling, while maintaining the convergence properties necessary for inference.
-We also extend the importance sampling based method of \citet{gunawan2018new} to robustly and efficiently estimate the marginal likelihood of each dynamic model.
-This is an important addition, as the marginal likelihood supports model selection via Bayes factors, which is critical for answering the scientific questions of interest.
-We follow \cite{tran2019robustly} and call this method Importance Sampling Squared, or $\textrm{IS}^{2}$.
+The statistical difficulties associated with reliably estimating time-varying cognitive models have previously presented barriers to the theoretical progress with time-varying effects, including of practice, fatigue, and learning.
+Our methods build on recent developments in statistical treatments for the static LBA model \citep{gunawan2020new}.
+Our new estimation approaches use particle Metropolis within Gibbs (PMwG) to estimate the time-varying random effects models by defining an augmented parameter space which includes copies of all the model's parameters, and the trajectories (history) of the particles representing these.
+This enables Metropolis-within-Gibbs sampling while guaranteeing that the samples are generated from the exact posterior.

-The Appendix gives full details of the estimation methods, including statistical considerations related to the new algorithms we have developed, and practical computational details.
-The code to implement the algorithms is available from \url{osf.io/x29wb}.